Tony K.Y. Lim, Ph.D.

 -

-Engineered self-amplifying RNA constructs for non-immunostimulatory, sustained, reversible transgene expression in fibroblast-like synoviocytes.
+Engineered and characterized self-amplifying RNA constructs with reduced immunotoxicity for sustained and controllable transgene expression in mouse primary fibroblast-like synoviocytes.

 2021–2022